18F/charlie/CONTRIBUTING.md

 - Ask for assistance in the [#bots](https://app.slack.com/client/T025AQGAN/C02FPFGBG) channel.
 - Contact an admin of `GSA TTS Testing` Slack about getting added as a user.
-- Also get added to the `gsa-18f-hubot` group in cloud.gov if you aren't already.
+- Also get added to the `gsa-18f-hubot` org in cloud.gov if you aren't already.
 If you're new to this, [get signed up and familiar with the cloud.gov here](https://cloud.gov/sign-up/).

 After the above is taken care of, use `cf` to login to `cloud.gov` and connect to the `gsa-18f-hubot` org and select the space as `dev`.